ConCov/pygame_pokemon_battler/README.md

 `simple_window.py` - A simpler version of the `demo_pygame_screen.py` to show how it works and the aspects of pygame.

+`random_module_demo.py` - A demonstration of how to use the random module.

 `main.py` - The main game file (not yet completed)